Kynneart History, Family Crest & Coats of Arms

 Kynneart Spelling Variations

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Kynneart has appeared Kinnard, Kinnaird, Kynnard, Kennard, Kynharde, Kinzerd, Kinnart, Kynnart and many more.

 Early Notables of the Kynneart family (pre 1700)

-1622-1689), a Scottish aristocrat and politician, member of the Privy Council of Scotland, Member of Parliament for...
 Another 30 words (2 lines of text) are included under the topic Early Kynneart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kynneart family

 Faced by this persecution and the generally unstable political climate of those days, many Scots chose to leave their homeland for Ireland, Australia, and North America in search of greater opportunity and freedom.
 The colonies across the Atlantic were the most popular choice, but a passage there was neither cheap nor easily suffered.
 Passengers arrived sick and poor, but those who made it intact often found land and more tolerant societies in which to live.
 These brave settlers formed the backbone of the burgeoning nations of Canada and the United States.
 It is only this century that the ancestors of these families have begun to recover their collective identity through the patriotic highland games and Clan societies that have sprung up throughout North America.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Kynneart: William Kinnaird settled in Charles Town [Charleston], South Carolina in 1767; William Kinnard settled in Philadelphia, Pennsylvania in 1786; D. Kinnard settled in New York State in 1823..

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.